Building Teaser Headlines that Work

 Keywords

 Because teaser headlines need to be clear and concise, using the optimal keywords are critical.
 Keywords quickly tell prospective buyers if they should continue reading.
 Flowery adjectives and hyperbolic superlatives are not keywords and detract from the message.
-Proper keywords tell a story and are descriptive of your niche, location, and uniqueness.
+Proper keywords tell a story and describe your niche, location, and uniqueness.
 We also found the articles “the”, “a”, and “an” to be missing from the top teaser headlines on Axial.
 Likewise, including Revenue and EBITDA in the headline does not seem to impact interest from buyers, as these metrics are absent among the top 150 Axial teaser headlines.
 They will already be looking for these figures in the body of the teaser.

 Length